 Snake boots are designed to prevent snake bites from puncturing and reaching the skin, so they are the ideal boot to wear in snake territory.
-If you bet on wearing basic rubber boots, you could be in for a painful awakening.
-However, rubber work boots are designed to stop punctures, and snakes will not try to chew through the material regardless.
-Snakes mostly only perform a basic strike that does not have enough power to pierce the rubber material.
-So, thicker rubber work boots should be capable of stopping rattlesnake bites.
+With a pair of basic rubber boots, you could be in for a painful awakening.
+However, rubber construction boots are designed to stop punctures, and therefore provide a high level of snake bite protection.

 Basic Rubber Boots Are Cheaper Than Snake Boots